PoODL-CES/Genomics_learning_workshop/README.md

  *Why it's important:* Poor-quality reads can lead to false variant calls or poor mapping, so quality control is crucial.

-Some steps are easier to grasp when you can see them in action.
+# Need help understanding a FastQC report?
-Watch the short walkthrough below for a concise demo of everything covered in this step!
-Just click on the image.
+Click the image below to watch a short walkthrough that explains key sections of the report and how to interpret them.

 [![Watch the video](https://img.youtube.com/vi/lUk5Ju3vCDM/hqdefault.jpg)](https://www.youtube.com/watch?v=lUk5Ju3vCDM)